 However, the text of the Bible itself defies attempts to harmonize its diverse traditions and viewpoints, and its apparent meaning is frequently at odds with sectarian doctrine.
 The solution of the NIV translators, in many of the passages that challenged their doctrines and belief in inerrancy, has been to change the Bible itself — altering the offending words and phrases to say what they think it ought to have said.
 In most cases of mistranslated NIV passages, there is a clear “problem” with the original text related either to doctrine or to biblical inerrancy.

 I have collected a sample of such passages and presented them below.
-If you would like to suggest any additions, please contact me through my About page.
+Visitors are welcome to make additional suggestions in the comments.

 The Old Testament